 The effect on periods can vary.
 Some women taking the POP continue to have regular normal periods.
-However, some have irregular periods, some have very infrequent periods, and some have no periods.
+However, some have irregular periods, some have very infrequent periods and some have no periods at all.
 Some women also have occasional 'spotting' between periods.

 Changes in bleeding patterns when taking the POP are common:

 - 2 in 10 women have no bleeding.

 - 4 in 10 women have regular bleeding.

 - 4 in 10 women have irregular bleeding.

 You should continue to take the POP every day, including when you have periods.
 However, if you do develop irregular bleeding while taking the POP, you should inform your doctor.
 Irregular bleeding can sometimes be due to another reason - for example, an infection, which may need to be treated.